Sebastian-G2/temply_blog/content/posts/slow-carrd-website-fix.md

 That’s it.
 You’ve just taken a major step toward a faster website.
 This single action can dramatically improve your loading times, and it’s a crucial piece of website maintenance everyone should be doing.

-## The Gap: Why Your Site Is *Still* Not Fast Enough
+## The gap: why your site is *still* not fast enough

 Feeling good?
 You should.
 You just fixed a major performance issue.

 But if you're serious about performance, I have to be honest: what you just did is only about 10% of the solution.
-It's the low-hanging fruit.
-True, professional-grade speed optimization goes much deeper, and this is where Carrd's simplicity starts to show its limitations.
+It's the low-hanging fruit. true, professional-grade speed optimization goes much deeper, and this is where Carrd's simplicity starts to show its limitations.

 Here’s what’s *really* holding your site back:

-*   **No Lazy Loading:** By default, Carrd loads every single image on your page the moment a visitor arrives, even the ones at the very bottom they may never see.
+*   **No lazy loading:** By default, Carrd loads every single image on your page the moment a visitor arrives, even the ones at the very bottom they may never see.
 A professional site "lazy loads" images, meaning they only load right before they scroll into view.
 This makes the initial page load incredibly fast.
-*   **Third-Party Scripts:** That cool Mailchimp form, your Gumroad embed, or your analytics tracker?
+*   **Third-party scripts:** That cool Mailchimp form, your Gumroad embed, or your analytics tracker?
 They are fantastic tools, but they often load external code that can seriously slow down your site.
 Optimizing them requires careful handling and sometimes custom code to prevent them from bottlenecking your performance.
-*   **Modern Image Formats:** Did you know there are new image formats like **WebP** that are about 30% smaller than JPEG or PNG files at the same quality?
+*   **Modern image formats:** Did you know there are new image formats like **WebP** that are about 30% smaller than JPEG or PNG files at the same quality?
 Google loves them, and they make sites fly.
 The problem?
 Carrd doesn’t support them natively.
 Implementing them requires custom workarounds that are far from straightforward.

 Trying to tackle these issues yourself involves diving into custom code, dealing with broken embeds, and spending hours on forums—the very complexity you chose Carrd to avoid.

-## The Bridge: The Expert Solution for a Lightning-Fast Site
+## The bridge: the expert solution for a lightning-fast site

 You chose Carrd for its simplicity and power.
 You shouldn't have to become a web performance engineer to get the results you need.